mfdi86/ping-pong/README.md

 Behavior | Input | Output
 --- | --- | ---
-The program can count up to and return any number specified by the user. | 3 | 1,2,3 The program can take any number divisible by 3 and return “ping” in its place. | 6 | "ping"" The program can take any number divisible by 5 and return “pong” in its place. | 10 | "pong" The program can take any number divisible by 15 and return “ping-pong” in its place | 30 | "ping-pong" The program can clear out previous response after every new input from user. |  |
+The program can count up to and return any number specified by the user. | 3 | 1, 2, 3 The program can take any number divisible by 3 and return “ping” in its place. | 6 | "ping" The program can take any number divisible by 5 and return “pong” in its place. | 10 | "pong" The program can take any number divisible by 15 and return “ping-pong” in its place | 30 | "ping-pong" The program can clear out previous response after every new input from user. |  |